Autonomous-Finance/aos-packages/packages/ownable/README.md

     1. additional handlers added to Handlers.list
     2. the ability to use the ownable API

-      ownable.transferOwnership(newOwner) -- performs the transfer of ownership
+      Ownable.transferOwnership(newOwner) -- performs the transfer of ownership

-      ownable.onlyOwner(msg) -- acts like a modifier in Solidity (errors on negative result)
+      Ownable.onlyOwner(msg) -- acts like a modifier in Solidity (errors on negative result)

       ...
   ]]